paritytech/substrate/srml/contract/COMPLEXITY.md

 ## ext_input_copy

 This function copies slice of data from the input buffer to the sandbox memory.
-The slice length is specified by the calling code.
+The calling code specifies the slice length.
 Execution of the function consists of the following steps:

-1. Storing specified slice of the input data into the sandbox memory (see sandboxing memory set)
+1. Storing a specified slice of the input data into the sandbox memory (see sandboxing memory set)

 **complexity**: The computing complexity of this function is proportional to the length of the slice.
 No additional memory is required.